manfrinva/varginhaAtackGame/README.md

 A game I developed while teaching Construct2 programming to my son.

-To be able to play, just download the game folder and then double click on the file named index.hmtl
+In order to play it is necessary:
+Install Construct2;
+Import the project (file name: VarginasAtacks);
+Click on the start icon in the Construct menu;
+The game should start in your default browser.